Cloud-Awesome/docfx-templates/README.md

 # docfx-templates
-Templates to extend functionality and styling of DocFX statis sites
+Templates to extend functionality and styling of DocFX static sites